Azure-Samples/blockchain/blockchain-development-kit/integrate/data/mysql/README.md

 - An [Azure Blockchain Workbench](https://azure.microsoft.com/en-us/features/blockchain-workbench/) instance with a public Ethereum RPC endpoint
 - An [Azure MySQL database](https://docs.microsoft.com/en-us/azure/mysql/quickstart-create-mysql-server-database-using-azure-portal)
 - A [MySQL explorer](https://dev.mysql.com/downloads/)
+- An Ethereum contract.
+You may use your own, or one included in the Blockchain Workbench or in the Blockchain Development Kit

 ## Setup

 1. Clone or download this sample repository

-2. [Create a table](https://docs.microsoft.com/en-us/azure/mysql/tutorial-design-database-using-portal#connect-to-the-server-using-mysql) in your MySQL server called *contractaction*
+2. [Create a table](https://docs.microsoft.com/en-us/azure/mysql/tutorial-design-database-using-portal#connect-to-the-server-using-mysql) in your MySQL server called `contractaction`

 3. Create a new [Azure Logic App](https://docs.microsoft.com/en-us/azure/logic-apps/quickstart-create-first-logic-app-workflow) and deploy it to the same Azure subscription your Azure Blockchain Workbench resides